cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/create-activity-alerts.md

 3. **Send this alert when**Click **Send this alert when** and then configure these two fields:

   - **Activities**Click the drop-down list to display the activities that you can create an alert for.
 This is the same activities list that's displayed when you search the Office 365 audit log.
 You can select one or more specific activities or you can click the activity group name to select all activities in the group.
-For a description of these activities, see the "Audited activities" section in [](search-the-audit-log-in-security-and-compliance.md#auditlogevents).
+For a description of these activities, see the "Audited activities" section in [Search the audit log in the Office 365 Security &amp; Compliance Center](search-the-audit-log-in-security-and-compliance.md).

     When a user performs any of the activities that you've added to the alert, an email notification is sent.